aaron123432/ProjectInstruction/README.md

 Click the download link above, and install the apk file to your phone.
 ## Windows Software:
+### Log in and sign up
-After finishing the installation, a file named "Restaurant Demo" will appear on the desktop.
+After finishing the installation, a file named "Restaurant Management System" will appear on the desktop.
 1. The welcome page contains two parts. (sign in and sign up)
-2. Sign in: input your username and password to log in.
+2. Log in: input your username and password to log in.
 If you don't have an account, please click  "Don't have an account?Click here" to sign up.
 3. Sign up: input the username, email address, password and confirm password to finish the registration.
 Notice that the username you put may exist, you need to try another one.
 The password and confirm password need to match.
 4.  click sign up button to finish registration
+5. We provide two user identities, the owner and the employee.

+a. ownerusername: adminpassword: 123

+The owner can access both the stock and staff information page.

+b. employee

+username: employee

+password: 123

+###

+The employee can only access both the stock page.
+Stock formStaff
+information form

 # Link of the source code